 They were made of baked clay or woven straw.
 Ancient remnants of the straw and clay skeps were found by archaeologists in Israel.
 Unfortunately, the skeps were destroyed to gather the honey often resulting in the death of the colony.

-In the mid 1700s Anton Jansa, a painter and avid beekeeper from Carniola (now a part of Slovenia) changed the shape and size of beehive boxes so they could be stacked.
-This picture shows his beehive which has been preserved and is located in the Jansa Museum of Apiculture in Slovenia, also home of the carniolan honeybee.
+In the mid 1700s Anton Jansa, a painter and avid beekeeper from Carniola (now a part of Slovenia) changed the shape and size of beehive boxes so they could be stacked and moved.
+This picture shows his beehive which has been preserved.
+It is located in the Jansa Museum of Apiculture in Slovenia, home of the carniolan honeybee.

 Although he had no formal education Jansa was appointed a teacher of beekeeping at the beekeeping school in Vienna by the decree of Maria TheresaEmpress of Austria at that time.
-In addition to his beehive, Jansa was one of the first to theorize the honeybee queen is fertilized in mid-air.
-He is also noted for advocating beehives be moved to pastures.
+In addition to his beehive, Jansa was one of the first to theorize the honeybee queen is fertilized in mid-air which later was proven to be true.
+He is also noted for advocating beehives be moved to pastures to pollinate the fields.

 A few years later Thomas Wildman, a Scotch beekeeper introduced a hive design that resembled a skep with the top removed.
 It was made of straw and included removable bars from which the bees could draw comb, an early version of foundation-less frames.
 Because it was round the bars varied in length.
 The gap between the bars was ½ inch.
 It was a novel idea but it was not widely accepted.